Daniel Radcliffe Says He Looks Like A Lot Of ‘Slightly Depressed’ Women

 — movie’n’co UK (@moviencouk) February 28, 2017

 When Graham Norton invited Daniel Radcliffe on his talk show, it wasn’t just to chit chat with the Harry Potter actor.
-The talk show host wanted to show Radcliffe that there is an impressive number of dead people looking eerily similar to him.
+The talk show host wanted to show Radcliffe that there is an impressive number of dead people who look eerily similar to him.

-In his bizarre complication of Daniel Radcliffe doppelgangers, Norton unveiled some of the actor’s most eerily similar looking historical lookalikes.
+In his bizarre complication of Daniel Radcliffe doppelgangers, Norton unveiled some of the actor’s most eerily similar-looking historical lookalikes.
 Radcliffe himself noted the tendency that most people that look like him are women!

 “I look like a lot of old women in the past.”